Symmetries and anomalies of Kitaev spin-$S$ models: Identifying symmetry-enforced exotic quantum matter: Full internal symmetry anomaly

 \item $\z_2$ piece, containing anomalies solely associated with the $\z_2^{[1]}$ 1-form symmetry.
 As mentioned before, such anomalies are simply classified by $e^{i\theta}$, the statistics of the end points of the strings related to this symmetry.
 In general, this statistics can be anyonic.
 But time reversal symmetry requires $e^{i\theta}=e^{-i\theta}$, or $e^{i\theta}=\pm 1$, which means this statistics is either bosonic or fermionic, and it contributes a $\z_2$ classification to the full anomaly.

 \item $\z_2^6$ piece, containing mixed anomalies between the 0-form and 1-form symmetries.
-As explained in SM \cite{supp} (see also Ref.~\cite{Delmastro2022, Brennan2022}), these anomalies are in one-to-one correspondence with different fractionalization patterns of the $\z_2^{(x)}\times\z_2^{(y)}\times\z_2^T$ symmetry on the end points of the strings associated with the $\z_2^{[1]}$ symmetry.
+As explained in Appendix \ref{app: symmetry fractionalization} (see also Refs.~\cite{Delmastro2022, Brennan2022}), these anomalies are in one-to-one correspondence with different fractionalization patterns of the $\z_2^{(x)}\times\z_2^{(y)}\times\z_2^T$ symmetry on the end points of the strings associated with the $\z_2^{[1]}$ symmetry.
 Indeed, these patterns are classified by $H^2(\z_2^{(x)}\times\z_2^{(y)}\times\z_2^T, \z_2)=\z_2^6$ \cite{Essin2012}, and they can be organized as follows.